logo for exercise for weight loss

 Determining fact from fiction when it comes to exercise and fitness is not as easy as conducting a scientific experiment to determine if the myth is real or "busted".

-By gaining knowledge and knowing fact from fiction you can get the most from your exercise routines.
+By gaining knowledge and knowing truth from lies you can get the most from your exercise routines.

 Exercising alone will make me lose weight, I can still eat it all and tone those trouble spots.